procnet0/SQLITE-Database-Viewer/README.md

   Todo functionality:

-    Upload a conform database to the server.
-    Select a database already uploaded on the server.
-    Sort result field by Value/ Average age / Count.
-    If more then 100 values, Be able to display 100 next values.
+    Upload a conform database to the server. (upload work -todo = add new dbcontroller + check if valid(else delet)) Select a database already uploaded on the server. (todo = send list of dbcontroller name) If more then 100 values, Be able to display 100 next values.